Fields of Study: Humanities, Social Sciences

 - Modern Standard Arabic (6 quarter/4 semester UC units): During the academic term.

-- Three elective courses (4.5 quarter/3 semester UC units): Choose from courses in English, French, or Moroccan Colloquial Arabic with subject areas including African studies, Francophone studies, history, international studies, Near East studies, political science, religious studies, and women's and gender studies.
+- Three elective courses (4.5 quarter/3 semester UC units): Elective courses include an additional Colloquial Moroccan Arabic course, an elective course taught in French, and a range of elective courses taught in English.
+Elective courses discuss topics including African studies, Francophone studies, history, international studies, Near East studies, political science, religious studies, and women's and gender studies, and include an optional Directed Independent Research course.

 Catalogs and resources